 2.9 In particular, discounts will not be offered for new services where this risks crowding out other well-used and/or profitable services.
 This means that it may be necessary to restrict the availability of discounts to all TOCs when HS1 is approaching high levels of utilisation.

-Principle 5: HS1 Ltd’s commercial interests, as a private company with responsibilities to its shareholders, need to be protected.
+Principle 5: LSPH commercial interests, as a private company with responsibilities to its shareholders, need to be protected.

-2.10 In general, HS1 Ltd will offer discounts where this is expected to increase total revenues for HS1 Ltd, through encouraging more services to be operated than would otherwise be the case.
+2.10 In general, LSPH will offer discounts where this is expected to increase total revenues for LSPH, through encouraging more services to be operated than would otherwise be the case.
 This may mean, for example, that discounts for new services will not be offered when these would also apply to existing services on HS1 that do not currently benefit from discounts.
 Exclusions will also need to be made for those domestic services specified by Government in franchise agreements.

-2.11 In addition, HS1 Ltd needs to protect its commercial position in the event of an adverse legal or regulatory decision in relation to discounts.
-HS1 Ltd therefore reserves the right to review and withdraw all discounts offered by it in the event of any regulatory or legal determination with respect to HS1 Ltd's obligations under the provisions of the Rail Regulations 2016 relating to discounts or under applicable competition law relating to the discount principles, which would or is likely to have a material adverse impact on the economics of HS1 Ltd’s business.
+2.11 In addition, LSPH needs to protect its commercial position in the event of an adverse legal or regulatory decision in relation to discounts.
+LSPH therefore reserves the right to review and withdraw all discounts offered by it in the event of any regulatory or legal determination with respect to LSPH obligations under the provisions of the Rail Regulations 2016 relating to discounts or under applicable competition law relating to the discount principles, which would or is likely to have a material adverse impact on the economics of LSPH business.
 These are the only circumstances in which it is envisaged that existing agreed discount schemes could be withdrawn.

 Principle 6: Discounts will be time-limited.

-2.12 Through offering discounts, HS1 Ltd aims to facilitate the development of rail services that will be sustainable in the long-term, rather than subsidising services that are unlikely ever to be profitable.
+2.12 Through offering discounts, LSPH aims to facilitate the development of rail services that will be sustainable in the long-term, rather than subsidising services that are unlikely ever to be profitable.
 For this reason, discounts will only be offered for specific time periods, with clearly defined start and end dates.

 3. Discounts criteria

 3.1 The process for consideration of applications for IRC discounts is summarised in Figure 1 below.
-HS1 Ltd will apply a series of seven tests to determine whether a discount is applicable; each test is described further in the remainder of this section.
+LSPH will apply a series of seven tests to determine whether a discount is applicable; each test is described further in the remainder of this section.
 The tests are sequential, and will be carried out in the order indicated in Figure 1.